 Tutor: The Revd Dr Erica Longfellow has published widely on English religious literature after the Reformation.
 She is Dean of Divinity, Chaplain and Fellow of New College Oxford, a post she has held since 2011.

 Christianity first presented itself as a transformative philosophy in a world where the call ‘you need to change your life’ was commonplace.
 This course traces the development of a Christian syllabus for the soul through the pioneering wisdom of the desert fathers, the Rule of St Benedict, the personal appropriation of scripture that emerged from the Reformation era and the development of new forms of spiritual counsel and direction in the modern era.
 Members of the course are invited to attend to and reflect on their own spiritual experience as part of the course.

-Tutor: Angela Tilby is a Canon Emeritus of Christ Church Cathedral, Oxford.
+Tutor: The Revd Angela Tilby is a Canon Emeritus of Christ Church Cathedral, Oxford.
 She is a writer, broadcaster and teacher of Early Church History and Spirituality.

 Week 2: Morning seminars

 Christian Faith and Modern Thought: Are they Incompatible?